SuadeLabs/fire/documentation/properties/purpose.md

 Defined in accordance with Article 30(1) of the [LCR][lcr] regulation:
 > "collateral posted for contracts listed in [Annex II of Regulation (EU) No. 575/2013](http://eur-lex.europa.eu/legal-content/en/TXT/?uri=celex%3A32013R0575) and credit derivatives".

+### reference
+Use this enumeration value to refer to securities which are underlyings of derivative positions (e.g. bond futures).
+In the context of [CRR][crr] Article 328, a reference security would be the underlying bond of a bond future position.

 ---
 [crr]: http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=celex%3A32013R0575